 When you own your own home daycare, you get to set the rules and the rates.
 You can’t price yourself out of the business, but if you give excellent quality care, your reputation will allow you to charge what you want.

-For more information on how to start a home daycare, click on this links.
+For more information on how to start a home daycare, click on this link.

 You need to consider expenses to run the business.
 I bring in a good chunk of change each year, but most of the money I make goes to care for the children.
 I spend over $7,000 a year just on food to feed them.
 That doesn’t consider all the toys, supplies, and other things I need to run my business.